ggluo/ggluo.github.io/_pages/about.md

 My academic background overlaps machine learning, magnetic resonance imaging, signal/image processing, optimization and inverse problems.
 I am truly passionate about remaining at the intersection of these fields and driving innovation along with fellow researchers from the sides of both MR and machine learning.
 Feel free to explore my [CV](/assets/pdf/cv.pdf) to learn more about me.

-Over the past five years, I have been actively working on MR image reconstruction, closely following the rapid developments in the machine learning community.
+Over the past five years, I have been actively working on MR image reconstruction with generative models.
+Feel free to check my [projects](/projects/) page.
-I have developed a library, called **[spreco](https://pypi.org/project/spreco/)** based on TensorFlow, for training generative models.
-This library has been used in many of my [projects](/projects/) focused on MR image reconstruction.
+You will find I have used python, C/C++, shell and Latex in my projects on [ggluo](https://github.com/ggluo)@github.
+I have used JAX/Tensorflow/Pytorch.

 Apart from my research, I love soccer, tennis, and photography.